pk-fr/yakpro-po/README.md

 - Be fast and re-obfuscates only files that were changed based on timestamps of files.
 - Preserve some files and/or directories from obfuscation.
 - Do not include in the obfuscated target, some files/directories that are present on the source project.
-- Accept lists of names and/or name prefixes to not obfuscate.
+- Accepts lists of names and/or name prefixes to not obfuscate.

 So I started to write this tool.
 Version 1.0 has been written within a few days...